Mihirakula: Cosmas Indicopleustes

-The defeat of the Alchon Huns under Mihirakula by King Yasodharman at Sondani in 528 CE.
+The defeat of the Alchon Huns under Mihirakula by King Yashodharman at Sondani in 528 CE.

-The 6th-century Alexandrian traveler Cosmas Indicopleustes states that the Hephthalites in India reached the zenith of its power under "Gollas", which is thought to be the same as Mihirakula from the last part of his name.
+The 6th-century Alexandrian traveler Cosmas Indicopleustes states that the Alchon Huns in India (referring to them as White Huns or Hephthalites, though the contemporary Hephthalites were unrelated to the Alchon Huns) reached the zenith of their power under "Gollas", which is thought to be the same as Mihirakula from the last part of his name.

 Higher up in India, that is, farther to the north, are the White Huns.
 The one called Gollas when going to war takes with him, it is said, no fewer than two thousand elephants, and a great force of cavalry.
 He is the lord of India, and oppressing the people forces them to pay tribute.